mbovel/formal-verification-project/report/report.md

             (ite (<= x xsMin) x xsMin)))))
 ```

-Note that we use `1000` as a simple maximum value.
+Note that we use `1000` as a simplified maximum value guard.

 Given a `myMax` function defined in the same way as `myMin` (see linked repository for full
 example snippets), we can query for a list where the minimum and the maximum are